AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 In these commands, the `--minimal` flag is optional.
 It merely instructs the `vagrant init` command not to include instructional comments in the written `Vagrantfile`.
 These comments are useful for new projects but unnecesary for this lab.

-The `--output` flag is how you can tell `vagrant init` to write the `Vagrantfile` at a particular fileystem location, rather than the default.
+The `--output` flag is how you can tell `vagrant init` to write the `Vagrantfile` at a particular filesystem location, rather than the default.
 The default is simply to place the written `Vagrantfile` in the current folder.
 Since we wanted to write the `Vagrantfile` into the folder we just created, we specified `--output` explicitly.

 At this point it would behoove you to inspect the Vagrantfiles, so open each in a text editor.
 Find the line that begins with `config.vm.box`.
 This is a variable assignment.
 When Vagrant loads a `Vagrantfile`, it constructs a `config` object.
 The `config` object has a `vm` member variable, which is also an object.
 [In this `vm` object, Vagrant keeps the specific settings for the virtual machine](https://www.vagrantup.com/docs/vagrantfile/machine_settings.html).
 In this case, the `box` variable stores the name of the Vagrant box on which this Vagrant project is based.